maxx1128/eleventy-personal-site/exocortex/stopWorryingStartLiving/CultivateAPositiveAttitude.md

 ---
 title: Cultivate a Positive Attitude
-category: How To Stop Worrying and Start Living
+category: How to Stop Worrying and Start Living
 date: 2020-06-16
 ---